mattupstate/jameson/README.md

             public var id:int;
             public var name:String
-            public var isSomething:Boolean;
+            public var isCool:Boolean;

             public function SimpleType() {
             }
         }
     }

-And the following JSON document:

-    {
-        "id": 123,
-        "name": "Simple",
-        "isSomething":true
-    }

-To easily convert/map the JSON document to the ActionScript class, create a mixin that looks like the following:
+The objects are nearly the same in concept, aside from the field names cool and `isCool`.
+These are different to simply illustrate that field names do not have to exactly match when using Jameson.
+The next step is to create a mixin to tell Jameson which fields in the JSON document map to the ActionScript object's fields.
+The mixin would look like so:

     package {